CRIMSON DYNAMO

 Known Relatives: None

-formerly KGB Headquarters, Moscow
+formerly KGB Headquarters, Moscow;

-formerly Doppelganger's laboratory complex, Siberia
+formerly Doppelganger's laboratory complex, Siberia;

-First Appearance: (as Crimson Dynamo) Iron Man I#109 (April, 1978); (as Airstrike) Soviet Super-Soldiers#1
+First Appearance: (As Crimson Dynamo) Iron Man I#109 (April, 1978); (as Airstrike) Soviet Super-Soldiers#1 (November, 1992)

-Height: 6' 2"; (Airstrike armor) 6' 6"; (Dynamo Mark III) 6' 5"; (Dynamo Mark IV) 6' 10"; (Dynamo Mark IV-X) 9' 3"
+Height: 6'2"; (Airstrike armor) 6'6"; (Dynamo Mark III) 6'5"; (Dynamo Mark IV) 6'10"; (Dynamo Mark IV-X) 9'3"

 Weight: 200 lbs.; (Airstrike armor) 390 lbs.; (Dynamo Mark III) 575 lbs.; (Dynamo Mark IV) 420 lbs.; (Dynamo Mark IV-X) 1250 lbs.

-Hair: Bald (brown moustache)
+Hair: Bald (brown mustache)

 (Iron Man I#110 (fb)) - The Crimson Dynamo, Darkstar and Vanguard took a ship to Earth's moon to investigate a signal coming from the Blue Area of the Moon.
 They were shot by members of the extraterrestrial Rigellian race, who mistook them for their enemies, the Knights of Wundagore.
 They crashed on the moon.